Watson and Watt help Texans to first 2-1 start since 2016

 NEXT STEPS

 Houston’s offense should continue to get better as Tunsil becomes more comfortable with his teammates on the line.
 The unit should also get a boost as receiver Kenny Stills, who came in the trade with Tunsil, becomes more involved as he gets more familiar with the playbook.
-The play of Houston’s defensive front will be important this week as the Texans look to rattle Carolina’s Kyle Allen, who will make his second NFL start with Cam Newton out with a foot injury.
+The play of Houston’s defensive front will be important this week as the Texans look to rattle Carolina’s Kyle Allen, who will make his second straight NFL start with Cam Newton out with a foot injury.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL